 There are several different injury types that warrant compensation.
 Some are acute, some are repetitive stress injuries, and others are occupational disease.
-Recently, mental illnesses, such as PTSD were added to the list.
+Recently, psychological injuries, such as PTSD were added to the list.
 Here are the common work-related injuries that are covered by worker’s compensation:

-- Mental illness – When an employee experiences a traumatic event on the job, they may develop something, such as PTSD.
+- Psychological Trauma – When an employee experiences a traumatic event on the job, they may develop a psychological disorder, such as PTSD.
 PTSD can make working very difficult and can require extensive therapy before a person is in the condition to work again.
-Recently, mental illness related to trauma on the job has been added as a compensable illness, allowing individuals to get the help they need to get past the traumatic event and move on.
+Recently, psychological disorders related to trauma on the job has been added as a compensable illness, allowing individuals to get the help they need to get past the traumatic event and move on.

-Whatever your injury, you and your Minnesota work comp lawyer will work together to get you the compensation that you need to take care of you, your family, and your medical expenses.
+Whatever your injury, you and your Minnesota workers’ compensation lawyer will work together to get you the compensation that you need to take care of you, your family, and your medical expenses.
 You will also be able to take advantage of the other entitlements offered through worker’s comp so that you can eventually go back to work.

 Contact A Minnesota Workers Compensation Lawyer

 If you have been injured at work, you may qualify for work comp benefits so that you can pay your bills and your medical expenses during your recovery.
 In order to make sure this process is carried out correctly, you need the assistance of a qualified attorney who knows how the system works.
-From the initial application process to the appeals process that 75% of applicants have to go through, you can get results.
 To learn more, call Teplinsky Law Group at 612-465-0320 for a free consultation.